Toolbox for reconstructing quantum theory from rules on information acquisition: Landscape of inference theories

-We therefore take a {\it Bayesian perspective} on probabilities: $O$ assigns probabilities to questions according to his `degree of belief' about $S$.
+We therefore take a broadly\footnote{We add the qualifier `broadly' here since we also allow for the typical laboratory situation of ensembles of systems (which may or may not contain more than one element).} {\it Bayesian perspective} on probabilities: $O$ assigns probabilities to questions according to his `degree of belief' about $S$.
 These probabilities $y_i$ are thereby {\it relative to the observer $O$}.
 A different observer $O'$ may have different information about $S$ and thereby assign different probabilities to the various outcomes of questions posed to $S$ (for a discussion, within quantum theory, of the consistency of different observers having different information about a system, see \cite{Rovelli:1995fv,Smerlak:2006gi,Cavescompat,mermin2002compatibility}).
 E.g., $O'$ could be the one preparing $S$.
 She could `know' the statistics for the specific preparation setting (from previous tests) and then send $O$ the specifically prepared $S$ without informing him about her knowledge.

-Since the only way for $O$ to acquire information about $S$ is by interrogation with questions in $\cq$, the probabilities $y_i$ that $O$ assigns to every $Q_i\in\cq$ encode the entire information that $O$ has about $S$.
+For consistency, we tacitly assume the set $\Sigma$ of all possible answer statistics to coincide with the set of possible `beliefs'.
+That is, to every equivalence class of preparations of $S$ (with `identically prepared' defining the equivalence relation) there shall correspond a unique `belief' $\{y_i\}_{Q_i\in\cq}$ and vice versa.
+Since the only way for $O$ to acquire information about $S$ is by interrogation with questions in $\cq$, the prior probabilities $y_i$ that $O$ assigns to every $Q_i\in\cq$ encode the entire information that $O$ has about $S$.
 Hence, we shall make the following identification. \begin{Definition}{\bf(State of $S$ relative to $O$)} The collection of all probabilities $y_i$ $\forall\, Q_i\in\cq$ \emph{is} the state of $S$ relative to $O$.
 Accordingly, the set $\Sigma$ of all possible answer statistics on $\cq$ which $S$ admits is the \emph{state space of $S$}. \end{Definition} Of course, ultimately not all $y_i$ will be independent such that the full collection of probabilities will yield a redundant parametrization of the state.
 However, this is not important for the moment and we shall come back to this shortly.